 Logo Design for Financial Advisors: Things to Consider

-Some of the obvious factors to consider when designing a logo for your financial planning firm include color, size font, and the industry (for financial advisors, it is extremely important that a logo convey trust).
+Some of the obvious factors to consider when designing a logo for your financial planning firm include color, size font, and the industry (for financial advisors, it is extremely important that a logo conveys trust).
 However, the whole idea of a logo is to communicate a message about your individual brand.
 When working with a logo designer, make sure they take the time to learn about your mission, values and the factors that make your business unique.
 Other significant elements include:

 - Less is more

 - The logo says it all

 Brown & Gould LLP is a small law firm based in Washington, D.C that specializes in business and commercial litigation.
 They wanted an updated logo that communicated their firm’s fresh, modern approach to litigation.
 Their new website features the logo prominently on the homepage and ties the “B” mark into the background image as well.